niqdevgit/V.E.N.L.A/Hours&Diary.md

 ## 2.2.2024
 Yesterday and mainly today (deja vu?), I worked on user and token stuff.
 Added theme skeleton.
 I feel like obsessing over small details is what is keeping me from achieving greatness.
 I found out that "faking it till making it" only goes so far.
 I mean that full-stack development is a huge bite to take at once.
 So using shortcuts and skipping error handling, for example, speeds the process nicely.
 The shadow side is that now I have a mess of code with a lack of structure and error handling.
 I think it's fine that I didn't get too stuck on important fundamentals, but on the other hand, it would be nice to work on a project which is more clear.

+## 5.2.2024
+Worked on a PUT request, now I can change users' passwords.
+Now I have all the "big concepts" working as intended.
+Now I can start to focus on polishing the features.
+I also had an interesting call today with my developer friend.
+I have wondered if I could do the AI implementation, or am I just dreaming.
+But apparently, it is not that hard or expensive.